youngsoo-park/directed-rf-importances/README.md

 ## Output
 The code will return a numpy array of the feature names and their corresponding directed importance values.
 Currently, the directed importance values are calculated as the difference of Prob(y=1|x) between the maximum and minimum value of feature x within its range.
 Further developments will follow for alternative ways of quantifying the directed importances.

+## Attribution
+If you found this code useful in your work, please cite it.